ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

    - `Video Encoder` set to `H.264 (x264)` to encode in the H.264 format using the x264 encoder.
    - `Framerate (FPS)` set to `Same as source` with `Constant Framerate` selected.
    - `Constant Quality` set to a value between 20 to 25.
 Smaller value will result in larger, higher quality files.
-   - `Encoder Profile` set to `High` to use the H.264 High profile.

 5. Depending on how long you are willing to spend time encoding, change the `Encoder Preset` under `Encoder Options` (`Veryslow` is recommended).
 Slower presets result in better video quality and may also reduce video file size.

-**NOTE:** Do not use the `Placebo` preset as it takes much longer to encode than `Veryslow` for very little improvement in quality or file size.
+   - Do not use the `Placebo` preset as it takes much longer to encode than `Veryslow` for very little improvement in quality or file size.

 ![Setting the video codec and quality in Handbrake](img/codecquality-handbrake.png "Setting the video codec and constant quality")